horia-cloud/rv/README.md

 Docker hub image horiacloud/rv-docker is an automated build image based on the git repo(https://github.com/horiacloud/rv-docker)

-Container will run at startup of the EC2 instance:
+Container will pull the image from Docker hub and run the container at startup of the EC2 instance:

-BUILD Docker image: $ docker build -t rv .

-RUN docker image: $ docker run -it --name python-rv rv
+BUILD Docker image: $ docker pull horiacloud/rv-docker RUN docker image: $ docker run -p 80:80 -it --rm --name rv horiacloud/rv-docker

 ###################################################################################################